Rhinoplasty & Nose Job Surgery in London

 -

-I have very thin nasal skin, will that affect the results I can achieve with a rhinoplasty?Thin-skinned patients are regarded as the most challenging type of people for the nose-reshaping procedure as imperfections can be very visible.
+I have very thin nasal skin, will that affect the results I can achieve with a rhinoplasty?Thin-skinned patients are regarded as the most challenging type of people for the nose-reshaping procedure, as imperfections can be very visible.
 Nevertheless, you can still achieve satisfactory results with meticulousness and precision when contouring the nasal framework.

 -

-Where is the rhinoplasty surgery performed?All rhinoplasty procedures are performed at our state of the art centre at 95-97 Baker Street in Marylebone.
+Where is the rhinoplasty surgery performed?All rhinoplasty procedures are performed at our state-of-the-art centre at 95-97 Baker Street in Marylebone.

 -